staman1702/HammerApps/README.md

 spIncreaseSalary 1,10

 * Optional: Create a trigger on Employee tables which writes the current date/tim in lastModify column after each update

+* A customer Mr. Billich has sent you a bug repost.
+He complains that a certain field in the DB is not updated.
+  Write a short reply in which you would apologize, ask for detailed information about it and promise a quick solution.